Cuenta353/googleapis/README.md

 To generate gRPC source code for Google APIs in this repository, you first need to install both Protocol Buffers and gRPC on your local machine, then you can run `make LANGUAGE=xxx all` to generate the source code.
-You need to integrate the generated source code into your application build system.

-**NOTE:** The Makefile is only intended to generate source code for the entire repository.
-It is not for generating linkable client library for a specific API.
-Please see other repositories under https://github.com/googleapis for generating linkable client libraries.

-### Go gRPC Source Code
-It is difficult to generate Go gRPC source code from this repository, since Go has different directory structure. ad.
+You need to integrate ce code from this repository, since Go has different directory structure. ad.